IBM/z_ansible_collections_doc/source/requirements/software-requirements.rst

 Software requirements
 =====================

-Before you install an **Ansible for IBM Z** collection, you must configure the :term:`control node<Control node>` and depending on the collection, the :term:`managed node<Managed node>` with a minimum set of requirements.
+Before you install an **Ansible for IBM Z** collection, review the requirements for both the :term:`control node<Control node>` and the :term:`managed node<Managed node>`.

 Each **Ansible for IBM Z** collection, or version of a collection can have different requirements or dependencies.
-To find out more details, check the following links for the specific collection.
+To find out more details, click the following collection links.

 ..
    Commenting out the navigation index till its decided it is beneficial.